Unlocking SSH keys using pass

 and have clones of it on my work and personal computers.
 I store

-nearly all of my personal passwords in pass
+nearly all of my personal passwords in pass, including

 passwords for my GitHub SSH keys.
 I’ve gone through three ways of